-Oxygen transmission rate and water vapor transmission rate are two key material specification properties which determine the shelf life of food packaging.
+Oxygen transmission rate (OTR) and water vapor transmission rate (WVTR) are two key material specification properties which determine the shelf life of food packaging.

 Smithers offers a full range of barrier testing services, including an inter-laboratory proficiency scheme

 Laboratory permeability testing

 The oxygen transmission rate (OTR) of films and packs is determined using benchmark MOCON OX-TRAN 2/21 equipment.

 Our WVTR testing of films and packs is performed using the MOCON PERMATRAN-W 3/33.

 Carbon dioxide, nitrogen, methane and other gas permeability through films can be measured using Lyssy L100-5000 equipment.

 Smithers is also able to evaluate the oxygen permeation of packs under 'real-life' conditions using the Mocon OpTechTM platinum analyser with a flourescence-based sensor.